Tornadoes of 2014: July 8 (United States)

 On July 8, a slight risk for severe weather was issued by the Storm Prediction Center as a cold front progressed through the region.
 Later that day, a line of storms began progressing across New York state.
 By 5:00 p.m.
 EDT, rotation began to emerge, and tornadoes became possible throughout the state, with a tornado warning being issued for Onondaga County.
 The storm hit Syracuse just after 6:00 p.m.
 EDT, as a macroburst with 85 mph winds.
 A severe thunderstorm warning was issued for Smithfield in neighboring Madison County; however, an EF2 tornado began at 7:02 p.m.
 EDT, lasting three minutes on the ground, less than the required time for a rotational scan.
 This contributed to the lack of a tornado warning for Smithfield.
 The tornado that struck Smithfield traveled 1000 ft down a hill at approximately 50 mph, making it more difficult to see.
 It had an entire path length of 2.5 mi.

 The tornado, as it killed four people, officially became the second deadliest in New York history, behind an F1 tornado that killed nine people in East Coldenham on November 16, 1989.
 However, the status of the 1989 event as a tornado is disputed, with tornado experts Thomas P. Grazulis and Ted Fujita concluding that the event was a downburst.
 Damage was relatively light in comparison, for such a death toll at only $600,000, due to the short time on the ground.
 One house was thrown hundreds of feet into another house.
 In addition, over 40,000 people in the region lost power.
 The tornado either heavily damaged or destroyed approximately ten homes and downed numerous trees.
 Then-governor Andrew Cuomo said that "it looks like a literally a bomb went off in a house” and that the loss of life, especially of a four-month old baby, was unrepairable.

 The Smithfield tornado was part of a small outbreak consisting of 14 tornadoes and causing $1.67 million in damage.
 Another EF2 tornado touched down in New Albany, Pennsylvania.
 The system also spawned three EF1 tornadoes in Ohio, two EF1 tornadoes in West Virginia, two other EF1 tornadoes and an EF0 tornado in Pennsylvania, and three other EF1 tornadoes and another EF0 tornado in New York.
 In spite of these other tornadoes, no one else was injured by the outbreak.
 In Maryland, the same storm system caused 42,000 people to lose power, and at a church, it killed one child and injured eight more in a damaging wind event.
-The entire storm system caused $350 million in damage.
+The entire storm system caused $350 million in economic losses, according to Aon.